SciAuth/workshop/2022/index.md

 Planned Activity and Intended Audience
 --------------------------------------
-Following an initial 20-minute welcome and introduction session, four 40-minute presentations or panel sessions from selected contributors will take place, followed by a final 40-minute all-hands discussion and goal-setting session.
-5-minute breaks will separate the 40-minute sessions.
+Following an initial 10-minute welcome and introduction session, four 30-minute presentations or panel sessions from selected contributors will take place, followed by a final 30-minute all-hands discussion and goal-setting session.

 The intended audience includes developers, operators, and stakeholders in interoperable JWT-based AAI for the worldwide science, engineering, research and academic communities.
 We intend for all sessions to be recorded - to capture presenter and audience comments and to make sessions available for later replay online.